msnehagup/biztalk-docs/biztalk/core/send-tracking-data-to-azure.md

 ---
 # Send BizTalk tracking data to Azure

-Leverage the power of Azure (Application Insights and Azure Event Hubs) to monitor your live BizTalk applications.
+Leverage the power of Azure (Application Insights and Azure Event Hubs) to monitor your BizTalk applications.

 ## Prerequisites